Travelers Championship: A hole-by-hole guide to TPC River Highlands

 Seen during the 2010 Travelers Championship, the pre-2016 bunker scheme at TPC River Highlands was more equitable to all golfers (pros and amateurs alike) and featured more natural-looking sand.
 The course would be greatly improved from its current design if it recaptured this bunker scheme.

-In the last two years, TPC River Highlands has shown vulnerability to the world's best golfers, yielding lower scores than ever before.
-Damp conditions have played some role, but so have several perplexing and disappointing changes to its design, beginning with a drastic change to its bunkering.
+Keegan Bradley's 2025 winning score of 15-under was in line with historical averages, but in 2023 and 2024, TPC River Highlands showed vulnerability to the world's best golfers, yielding lower scores than ever before.
+Damp conditions played some role, but so have several perplexing and disappointing changes to its design, beginning with a drastic change to its bunkering.

-Luckily, these changes aren't irreversible.
+Luckily, these changes are not irreversible.
 With countless classic golf courses being restored recently, I hope to someday see a return to TPC River Highlands' proper design in the future.
-Not only will it make the course better for pros, but members and guests will have more fun the rest of the year.
+Not only would it make the course better for pros, but members and guests could have more fun the rest of the year.

-With the northeast coming off a wet spring, expect more super-low scores in the 2025 Travelers Championship, even with a couple of other head-scratching design and setup changes that will be outlined below.
-The course should provide an entertaining tournament, but as someone who has played the course several times over the past 20 years, I am disappointed that it has regressed architecturally.
+Especially since it follows the brutal U.S. Open, I expect super-low scores in the 2026 Travelers Championship, despite some other head-scratching design and setup changes to individual holes that will be outlined below.
+The course should provide an entertaining tournament as usual, but as someone who has played the course several times over the past 25 years, I am disappointed to see just how much it has regressed architecturally.

 TPC River Highlands